"Na Haaland cause am": Fans slam striker after Palace defeat in FA Cup final

 Manchester City fans react

-Legit.ng compiled some of the comments that trailed the FA Cup final between Manchester City and Crystal Palace.
-Read them below:
+Legit.ng compiled some of the comments that trailed the FA Cup final between Manchester City and Crystal Palace:

 Arap Kosgei said: